 mdloader doesn’t recognize the keyboard

-• Make sure you’ve pressed the Fn + b keys to restart the keyboard in bootloader mode for at least half a second.
-You can check which key is used to restart to bootloader mode in the keymap.c file, which is represented by the keycode MD_BOOT.
+• Make sure you’ve pressed Fn + b to restart the keyboard in bootloader mode for at least half a second.
+You can check which key triggers bootloader mode in keymap.c, represented by the keycode MD_BOOT.

 Repository with content from this article